Medical devices in clinical trials

 • Class III: invasive medical devices with the highest risk level, including pacemakers and prosthetic heart valves.

-Similarly, the European Medical Devices Regulation (EU) 2017/745 (MDR) divides medical devices into classes I, IIa, IIb and III, considering their intended purpose and risks.
+Similarly, for clinical trials for medical devices in Europe, the European Medical Devices Regulation (EU) 2017/745 (MDR) divides medical devices into classes I, IIa, IIb and III, considering their intended purpose and risks.

 In both cases, the higher up the classification system a medical device moves, the more strictly regulated it is.
 Class I devices usually don’t require full clinical evaluation, but Class III devices must go through a clinical trial.